platformsh/legacy-cli/README.md

-  environment:deactivate                  Deactivate an environment environment:delete                      Delete an environment environment:drush (drush)               Run a drush command on the remote environment environment:http-access (httpaccess)    Control HTTP access for an environment environment:list (environments)         Get a list of all environments environment:merge (merge)               Merge an environment environment:relationships               List the environment's relationships environment:ssh (ssh)                   SSH to the current environment environment:synchronize (sync)          Synchronize an environment environment:url (url)                   Get the public URL of an environment project project:build (build)                   Build the current project locally project:clean (clean)                   Remove old project builds
+  environment:deactivate                  Deactivate an environment environment:delete                      Delete an environment environment:drush (drush)               Run a drush command on the remote environment environment:http-access (httpaccess)    Update HTTP access settings for an environment environment:list (environments)         Get a list of all environments environment:merge (merge)               Merge an environment environment:relationships               List an environment's relationships environment:ssh (ssh)                   SSH to the current environment environment:synchronize (sync)          Synchronize an environment environment:url (url)                   Get the public URL of an environment integration integration:add                         Add an integration to the project integration:delete                      Delete an integration from a project integration:get (integrations)          View project integration(s) integration:update                      Update an integration project project:build (build)                   Build the current project locally project:clean (clean)                   Remove old project builds